heig-vd-dai-course/heig-vd-dai-course/11.01-ssh-and-scp/01-course-material/README.md

 This can help detect man-in-the-middle attacks.

-Public keys are stored in the `~/.ssh/known_hosts` file.
+Known hosts (hosts that you have allowed to connect to) are stored in the `~/.ssh/known_hosts` file.
 The file contains the fingerprint of the public key and the hostname of the remote machine.

 ### SSH key generation